imsc-rosetta/imsc-rosetta-specification/README.md

 *(note that the format may be used during subtitle editing, and in this case, begin and end may be absent or invalid whilst the file is being edited).*

-All styling is referencial, and style ids used are fixed.
+All styling is referential, and style ids used are fixed.
 Many styles are *constant*.  (i.e. you may not put local style anywhere in `<body>`, and all style reference ids used are pre-defined by the specification).

 ## XML parsing
 To simplify the XML parsing of rosetta-imsc, in general terms the document nodes only contain one child node type.
 This enables the use of simple parsers which need not retain the order of different node types, only the order of same node types.
 The only nodes where this is not the case are `<tt>` - which must contain exactly one `<head>` and exactly one `<body>` element, and `<head>` - which must contain one `<metadata>`, one `<styling>`, one `<layout>` element, in that order.

-Namespaces used and associated namespace prefixes are fixed (defined in the spec) and set only on the `<tt>` element, again to simplify parsing and writing - no namspace processing is required, and all files will look similar.  *i.e. ALL elements will always have the same namespace prefix as in other rosetta-imsc files.*
+Namespaces used and associated namespace prefixes are fixed (defined in the spec) and set only on the `<tt>` element, again to simplify parsing and writing - no namespace processing is required, and all files will look similar.  *i.e. ALL elements will always have the same namespace prefix as in other rosetta-imsc files.*

 Be aware that certain XML processing could change namespace prefixes, so if you have a process which does this, the output may not be a 'Rosetta-imsc' file until you normalise the file in some way.